Tuurlijk/TYPO3.Homestead/README.md

 You can see what backend is used by inspecting the `X-TYPO3-Homestead-backend` response header.

+You can now 'launch' a new test site just by placing a new folder in your Development directory.
+If you link to the TYPO3 source yourself, you don't even need a mapping configuration in the typo3.yml file.
+Your site will be instantly available (if the folder name matches one of the wildcard regexes).

-If you change any typo3 configuration after you have provisioned your server, you will need to re-provision using:
+If you change any typo3 configuration (Add new tags / branches) after you have provisioned your server, you will need to re-provision using:

 ```bash
 ANSIBLE_ARGS='--tags=typo3' vagrant provision